Los Angeles Domestic Violence Lawyer

 - A lawyer who will advocate fiercely on your behalf to protect your rights

 Your future is too important to trust just anyone to handle your charges.
 Our lawyers’ primary goal is winning not guilty verdicts–or negotiating to have your charges dropped or reduced if possible.
 We have a proven track record of accomplishing those goals.
+Call former prosecutor Ambrosio Rodriguez today to get started on your defense.

 Overview of Domestic Violence Laws in California